-Given this robust functionality, and more than a decade of experience supporting a thick TLD registry with a strong performance history, Afilias, on behalf of DotMusic, will meet or exceed the performance metrics in Specification 10 of the new gTLD Registry Agreement.
-The Afilias services and infrastructure are designed to scale both vertically and horizontally without any downtime to provide consistent performance as this TLD grows.
-The Afilias architecture is also massively provisioned to meet seasonal demands and marketing campaigns.
-Afilias' experience also gives high confidence in the ability to scale and grow registry operations for this TLD in a secure, stable and reliable manner.
+On behalf of the Registry, the registry back-end service provider, which is expected to provide this robust functionality and have extensive experience in supporting a thick TLD registry with a strong performance history will meet or exceed the performance metrics in Specification 10 of the new gTLD Registry Agreement.
+The registry back-end service provider's services and infrastructure will be designed to scale both vertically and horizontally without any downtime to provide consistent performance as this TLD grows.
+The registry back-end service provider's architecture will also be massively provisioned to meet seasonal demands and marketing campaigns.
+The registry back-end service provider's experience will also need to give high confidence in the ability to scale and grow registry operations for this TLD in a secure, stable and reliable manner.